Wuthering Heights (1970 film): Development

 The film was announced in June 1969.
 AIP were not traditionally associated with Gothic romance, but were inspired to make the film by the success of Romeo and Juliet (1968).
-A studio spokesman said, "We believe that given the modern, youthful look we plan for it, the Bronte story deserves re-telling.
+A studio spokesman said, "We believe that given the modern, youthful look we plan for it, the Brontë story deserves re-telling.
 Louis M. Heyward was the executive in charge of the project while Meade Roberts was going to write the script.
 "Classics have a presold audience," said AIP president James H. Nicholson.

 In August AIP announced that Curtis Harrington would direct with filming to begin in late September.

-However filming did not proceed.
-(Harrington wound up making Who Slew Auntie Roo? for AIP instead.)
+However filming did not proceed and Harrington wound up making Whoever Slew Auntie Roo? for AIP instead.
 In February 1970 AIP announced the film as part of its slate with Robert Fuest, who had just made Just like a Woman, directing from a Pat Tilley script.
-The following month the two leads were announced: Timothy Dalton, best known for The Lion in Winter, and Anna Calder-Marshall, best known for Female of the Species.
+The following month the two leads were announced: Timothy Dalton, best known for The Lion in Winter, and Anna Calder-Marshall, best known for Male of the Species.
 Fuest said "We shall show Heathcliff as a man completely fascinated by Catherine's passion, sexuality, jealousy and cruelty.
 And the tempestuous Catherine will be seen as a woman hypnotised by Heathcliff's violence, brutality and sadistic vengefulness."
 Fuest says "we are making the same story" as the 1939 film but "our version will be harder, relatively stronger, closer to the book...
 This is a totally unromantic story.
 It's a classical story about generation gap and revolt.
 Attitudes that existed then, exist now."